How to buy the best fitness tracker

 The best overall fitness trackers

-Below we've hand-picked some fitness trackers that work as great all-rounders, with impressive accuracy, comfort and a good range of features.
+Below we've hand-picked some fitness trackers that work as great all-rounders, with impressive accuracy and comfort, and a good range of features.